Skip to main content

 menu

-URMC / Center for Community Health & Prevention / About Us / Population Health Coordinating Committee
+URochester Medicine / Center for Community Health & Prevention / About Us / Population Health Coordinating Collaborative

-The Population Health Coordinating Committee (PHCC) is an interdisciplinary, interdepartmental group that serves as a resource to advance research and education programs in population health and community engagement at the University of Rochester.
-This committee evolved over time from the Community Health Interest Group, which began in 2006 and brought together URMC faculty and staff with a strong interest in promoting community health improvement efforts.
+The Population Health Coordinating Collaborative (PHCC), formerly the Population Health Coordinating Committee, is an interdisciplinary, interdepartmental group made up of faculty, staff, trainees, and students that serves as a resource to advance research and education programs in population health and community engagement at the University of Rochester.

 Included among the PHCC’s accomplishments: